 This outsize power is part a larger story of consolidation in the tech industry – one that certainly could be a cause for concern.
 We believe aesthetic consolidation should be critically examined as well.

 Sam Goree is a PhD Student in Informatics at Indiana University.
 Bardia Doosti, David Crandall and Norman Su contributed to this article.
-(Article courtesy of The Conversation, intro courtesy of TFL)
+(Article courtesy of The Conversation.
+Introductory paragraphs are courtesy of TFL)